Cherry blossom lemonade

 What is cherry blossom lemonade?

-Cherry blossom lemonade or sakura lemonade is the combination of cherry blossoms (usually sold in powdered form, dried or salt-pickled) and lemon.
+Cherry blossom lemonade or sakura lemonade is the combination of cherry blossom (sakura) and lemon.

 The cherry blossom, or sakura, is a symbol of springtime in Japan and a sort of national symbol of the country.